 On the basis of the economic and industry-specific framework conditions, we assume that the general demand on all of the markets relevant for ALTANA will basically be positive, although there will be regional and market-specific differences.
 The extent to which changes in storage levels along the value chain will influence the actual demand for the products of our divisions largely depends on the expected short- to medium-term development.
 Stock-level changes can lead to significant effects.

-As in the previous years, the exchange-rate relations important for ALTANA may continue to show pronounced volatilities.
+As in the previous years, the exchange-rate relations important for ALTANA may continue to show pronounced volatilities in 2020.
 The development of regional interest rates and economic output, as well as political influences, can be of decisive importance for exchange-rate fluctuations.
 Since the intensity and direction of the exchange rates cannot be predicted, it is not possible to make concrete statements about the influence.
-Concrete risks can result from a deviation of the actual exchange-rate development from our planning assumptions.
+Concrete risks, as well as opportunities, can result from a deviation of the actual exchange-rate development from our planning assumptions.

 Expected Sales and Earnings Performance

 On the basis of the growth anticipated for the global economy, we expect the demand for our products and services to exhibit a positive development in the new fiscal year.
-We expect our operating sales growth, i. e. sales growth adjusted for exchange-rate and acquisition effects, to be in the 1 % to 5 % range.
-This growth should result from an increase in the sales volume and positive effects from price increases and shifts in the product mix.
+We expect our operating sales growth, i. e. sales growth adjusted for exchange-rate and acquisition effects, to be in the low single-digit percentage range.
+This growth should result from an increase in the sales volume and positive effects from the product mix.